OWASP/www-board/meetings/202207.md

 ### CONFLICT OF INTEREST AND ANTI-TRUST STATEMENT

 As the Board consists of individuals from many competing organizations, OWASP and its Board shall abide by all applicable anti-trust and competition laws.
 To avoid any perceived or actual conflict of interest, or anti-trust concerns under US federal, state, or regulations, only the published agenda shall be discussed or voted upon, or amended as below.
-If there are any conflicts of interest, Board members are expected to disclose the conflict of interest and offer to recuse themselves from votes.
+If there are any conflicts of interest, Board members are expected to disclose the conflict of interest and [must recuse themselves from discussion and voting](https://owasp.org/www-policy/legal/bylaws#section-702-disclosure-required).

 - [OWASP Conflict of Interest Policy](https://owasp.org/www-policy/operational/conflict-of-interest)
 - [Director's Commitment Agreement](https://owasp.org/www-policy/legal/directors-committment-agreement)